 Justin will share a little of the history of what is currently now being broadly called the “Internet of Things,” some of the use cases being built today, and how the technology might be used in the future.
 This talk will discuss applications both for consumers and business owners.

-Attend this talk or contact Lab 651 today to learn how we can help navigate your business over the “hype of IoT” to solutions that give value to you and your customers in this world of Internet enabled products and intelligence.
+Connect with us today to learn how we can help navigate your business over the “hype of IoT”, and provide solutions that give value to you and your customers in this world of Internet-enabled products and intelligence.